 (2) The financial margin does not include the Company's other revenues which are collected as a percentage of the premium and it is calculated before deducting expenses for management of investments.
 The financial margin in policies with a guaranteed yield is based on actual revenues from investments in the reporting year, net of a factor of the guaranteed yield rate for the year, multiplied by the average reserve.
 On this, income from investments also includes the change in the fair value of available-for-sale financial assets which is recognized in the statement of comprehensive income.
-In yield-dependent policies, the financial margin is the total fixed and variable management fees which are calculated based on the yield and the average retained amount of the insurance reserves hich include a s riders) by date comp h no savings onent 2004 stand-alo as sold as a ne policy Up to 1990 (1) Up to 2003 Non- yield- dependent Yield dependent Personal lines Group Total For the three months ended March 31, 2023 (unaudited) NIS million Gross premiums 17 212 870 397 26 1,522 Premiums for amounts deposited in a consolidated company as part of a defined benefit plan for the Group's employees (2) Total 1,520 Amounts received for investment contracts recognized directly in insurance reserves 656 - 656 Financial margin including management fees - in terms of comprehensive income (2) (58) 39 (12) 85 54 Payments and changes in liabilities for insurance contracts, gross 200 626 18 1,395 167 16 2,422 Payments and changes in liabilities for investment contracts - 1 179 180 Total comprehensive income (loss) from life insurance business (47) (9) (13) (1) 25 5 (40)
+In yield-dependent policies, the financial margin is the total fixed and variable management fees which are calculated based on the yield and the average retained amount of the insurance reserves.

 C. Additional information about the life insurance and long-term savings segment (contd.)
 Results by policy category (contd.)